wireapp/roman/README.md

 After creating your Service the following json is returned:
 ```
 {
-  "email": "dejan@wire.com",
+  "email": "acme@email.com",
-  "company": "ACME",
+  "company": "ACME Ltd.",
-  "service": "ACME Integration",
+  "service": "My Cool Bot",
   "service_code": "8d935243-828f-45d8-b52e-cdc1385334fc:d8371f5e-cd41-4528-a2bb-f3feefea160f",
   "service_authentication": "g_ZiEfOnMdVnbbpyKIWCVZIk",
   "app_key": "..."  // Needed when connecting using a websocket
 }
 ```

-Go to your Team Settings page and navigate to _Services_ tab.
+Go to your _Team Settings_ page and navigate to _Services_ tab.
 Add this `service_code` and enable this service for your team.
 Now your team members should be able to see your _Service_ when they open _people picker_ and navigate to _services_ tab.

 ### Webhook